samontea/pace/README.md

 [![Build Status](https://travis-ci.org/samontea/pace.svg?branch=master)](https://travis-ci.org/samontea/pace)

-This library implements a light weight process that can be used to easily analyse the performance of your applicaiton.
+This library implements a light weight process that can be used to easily analyse the performance of your application.

 [Available in Hex](https://hex.pm/packages/pace)